Skip to main content

 Specialty area(s)

-Developmental and Educational Psychology (motivation, effective teaching and learning strategies, self-regulation, and teacher-student relationships)
+Developmental and Educational Psychology (motivation, effective teaching and learning strategies, self-regulation, educational myths/misconceptions, teacher-student relationships)

 Brief biography

-My research focuses on the development of students’ motivation, learning strategies, self-regulation, and teacher-student relationships (and, ultimately, how all of these factors interact to influence students’ development and academic adjustment).
-I also have a keen interest in debunking pseudoscience, exploring the roles of cognitive biases and logical fallacies in perpetuating misconceptions, and finding effective methods for motivating learning, fostering conceptual change, and promoting scientific and information literacy.
-I particularly enjoy making psychological science accessible and relevant to public audiences and I regularly present for professional organizations within and outside academia (locally, nationally, and internationally).
+Dr. Marshik's research focuses on understanding students' motivation, learning strategies, self-regulation, and teacher-student relationships (and, ultimately, how all of these factors interact to influence students’ development and academic adjustment).
+She is also active in debunking pseudoscience, exploring the roles of cognitive biases and logical fallacies in perpetuating misconceptions, and promoting effective (evidence-based) teaching, learning, and parenting practices.
+Recently, she has explored perceptions and uses of AI in education.
+In her teaching, she strives to help her students develop scientific and information literacy, along with critical thinking skills that will enable them to make informed decisions in their personal and professional lives.
+She enjoys making psychological science accessible and relevant to public audiences and regularly presents for professional organizations within and outside academia (locally, nationally, and internationally).

 Current courses at UWL

-Research Methods, Educational Psychology, Lifespan Development, Adolescent Development, Motivation, General Psychology
+Research Methods, Educational Psychology, Lifespan Development, Adolescent Development, Motivation, General Psychology, Senior Seminar, First Year Seminar, Teaching Apprenticeship, Research Apprenticeship, Honors/Independent Research Projects

 Education